Masmiseim36/nxpSDK/boards/evkbmimxrt1170/lwip_examples/lwip_ipv4_ipv6_echo/freertos/cm7/readme.md

 		"print_ip_cfg": Prints IP configuration.

 3. TCP client echo

-	a) Launch ncat -v -l -p 10001 on your computer.
+	* Launch ncat -v -l -p 10001 on your computer.
-	b) Run command echo_tcp_client 192.168.0.100 10001 in demo shell.
+	* Run command echo_tcp_client 192.168.0.100 10001 in demo shell.
-	c) You should see on your PC "Ncat: Connection from 192.168.0.102."
+	* You should see on your PC "Ncat: Connection from 192.168.0.102."
-	d) Type some text into ncat (not demo shell) and the demo will send your line back when you hit enter.
+	* Type some text into ncat (not demo shell) and the demo will send your line back when you hit enter.
-	e) You can terminate connection by pressing ctrl+c in ncat or typing end to demo shell.
+	* You can terminate connection by pressing ctrl+c in ncat or typing end to demo shell.

 	For IPv6 just replace 192.168.0.100 with IPv6 address of your PC and zone ID.

 4. TCP server echo

-	a) Run command echo_tcp_server 10001 in demo shell.
+	* Run command echo_tcp_server 10001 in demo shell.
-	b) Launch ncat -v 192.168.0.102 10001 on your computer.
+	* Launch ncat -v 192.168.0.102 10001 on your computer.
-	c) You should see on your PC "Ncat: Connected to 192.168.0.102:10001."
+	* You should see on your PC "Ncat: Connected to 192.168.0.102:10001."
-	d) Type some text into ncat (not demo shell) and the demo will send your line back when you hit enter.
+	* Type some text into ncat (not demo shell) and the demo will send your line back when you hit enter.
-	e) You can terminate connection by pressing ctrl+c in ncat or typing end to demo shell.
+	* You can terminate connection by pressing ctrl+c in ncat or typing end to demo shell.

-	For IPv6 just replace 192.168.0.102 with IPv6 address of demo FE80::12:13FF:FE10:1511%<zone ID>.
+	For IPv6 just replace 192.168.0.102 with IPv6 address of demo FE80::12:13FF:FE10:1511%&lt;zone ID&gt;.

-5. UDP echo
+6. UDP echo

-	a) Run command echo_udp 10001 in demo shell.
+	* Run command echo_udp 10001 in demo shell.
-	b) On your computer launch ncat -v -u 192.168.0.102 10001
+	* On your computer launch ncat -v -u 192.168.0.102 10001
-	c) You should see on your PC "Ncat: Connected to 192.168.0.102:10001."
+	* You should see on your PC "Ncat: Connected to 192.168.0.102:10001."
-	d) Type some text into ncat (not demo shell) and the demo will send your line back when you hit enter.
+	* Type some text into ncat (not demo shell) and the demo will send your line back when you hit enter.
-	e) To terminate is necessary by doing both, pressing ctrl+c in ncat and typing end to demo shell.
+	* To terminate is necessary by doing both, pressing ctrl+c in ncat and typing end to demo shell.

-	For IPv6 just replace 192.168.0.102 with IPv6 address of demo FE80::12:13FF:FE10:1511%<zone ID>.
+	For IPv6 just replace 192.168.0.102 with IPv6 address of demo FE80::12:13FF:FE10:1511%&lt;zone ID&gt;.

 ## Supported Boards
 - [EVKB-IMXRT1050](../../../_boards/evkbimxrt1050/lwip_examples/lwip_ipv4_ipv6_echo/freertos/example_board_readme.md)